-The Minotaur agreed to live in the labyrinth, but he demanded that human beings be sent into his maze at regular intervals, otherwise he would rage with hunger even until the walls of the palace fell down.
-And so Minos ordered the kings of the nearby lands to send ships full of their young people to sacrifice to the Minotaur.
+The Minotaur agreed to live in the labyrinth, but he demanded human beings to be sent into his maze at regular intervals, otherwise he would rage with hunger, even until the walls of the palace fell down.
+And so Minos ordered the kings of the nearby lands to send ships full of young people to sacrifice to the Minotaur.
 Every ninth year it was the turn of Athens to send its human tribute to Crete.
-Twice, King Aegeus agreed to this – for he was still afraid of Minos and the power of his navy – but on the third occasion, his son, Prince Theseus said to him, ”Father, this time, let me sail to Crete, and I shall kill the Minotaur and end this misery for our people. ”
+Twice, King Aegeus agreed to this – for he was still afraid of Minos and the power of his navy – but on the third occasion his son, Prince Theseus said to him, “Father, this time let me sail to Crete, and I shall kill the Minotaur and end this misery for our people.”

 It was decided that the ship of Theseus would carry two sets of sails.
 If the mission was successful, it would return to Athens under white sails, but if Theseus was killed by the Minotaur, it would sail back under black sails.
 That way, the people of Athens would receive the news of the outcome all the sooner.

 “Certainly, he looks very nice,” she thought, “But what a shame that his life is about to end so soon and so terribly!
-For even if he succeeds in killing the Minotaur, he will never find his way out of the dark and winding labyrinth.”
+Even if he succeeds in killing the Minotaur, he will never find his way out of the dark and winding labyrinth.”

 One day, when for a very short time Theseus found himself alone with Ariadne, he went down on his knees and begged her for any help that she could give him.

 King Minos would have been happy for the foreign prince to rid him of the Minotaur, but he thought he stood little chance.
-He led Theseus to the entrance to the labyrinth and wished him goodbye for he never expected to see him again.
-Then Theseus ventured into the maze, and a little way in, he tied one end of the ball of thread to a beam.
+He led Theseus to the entrance of the labyrinth and wished him goodbye – for he never expected to see him again.
+Theseus ventured into the maze, and a little way in he tied one end of the ball of thread to a beam.
 He went further and soon he was in complete darkness.
 He had to feel his way along the walls, and around the twists and turns of the labyrinth.
 All the while he unwound the ball of wool that Ariadne had given him.
-Somewhere, deep inside, the bull was stamping and snorting, impatient to meet its latest sacrifice.
+Somewhere deep inside, the bull was stamping and snorting, impatient to meet its latest sacrifice.

-They set sail immediately for Athens, and in her heart Ariadne was overjoyed because she would soon marry her hero or so she believed but he had different plans.
+They set sail immediately for Athens, and in her heart Ariadne was overjoyed because she would soon marry her hero – or so she believed – but he had different plans.
 On the way back, they stopped at the island of Naxos to gather supplies.
-Ariadne walked to the end of the beach, paddling in the waves and Theseus told the sea captain to set sail as fast as he could.
+Ariadne walked to the end of the beach, paddling in the waves, and Theseus told the sea captain to set sail as fast as he could.
 Poor Ariadne was marooned on the island of Naxos abandoned by her faithless lover.
 She stood high up on the cliffs and watched his sail disappear over the horizon.
-As she shed bitter tears, Bacchus, the god of wine heard her weeping and decided to cheer her up as best he could.
-He led his procession to her – wild animals and dancing servants – banging on drums and sounding trumpets.
-He took her crown from her head, and cast it up into the sky, it soared up to the heavens and its jewels turned into stars and formed a constellation in the shape of a crown.
+As she shed bitter tears, Bacchus, the god of wine, heard her weeping and decided to cheer her up as best as he could.
+He led his procession to her; wild animals and dancing servants banging on drums and sounding trumpets.
+He took her crown from her head, and cast it up into the sky.
+It soared up to the heavens and its jewels turned into stars and formed a constellation in the shape of a crown.

 As Theseus sailed away, he was laughing with the sea captain about the trick they had played.
-But Poseidon, the god of the seas heard them and was angry with Theseus for his betrayal of the Princess.
-He sent a storm to toss his ship.
+Poseidon, the god of the seas, heard them and was angry with Theseus for his betrayal of the princess – he sent a storm to toss his ship.
 The white sales were ripped and torn and fell into the raging seas.
-The ship survived the storm, but the captain was forced to repair his ship and use the second set of sails – the black ones that were meant to signal failure.
+The ship survived the storm, but the captain was forced to repair his ship and use the second set of sails – the black ones which were meant to signal failure.

 As they approached Athens, they were spotted by fishermen who raced back home to report the dreaded news.